szf2020/ESP32-S3-STD2/README.md

 &nbsp;<br>
 ## WS2812B addressable LED

-WS2812B is an addressable LED that has a control circuit and RGP chip.
+WS2812B is an addressable LED that has a control circuit and RGB chip integrated.
 This visual feature is useful for debugging and testing the basic functionalities of the circuit board.<br>

 &nbsp;<br>